Conformal Prediction for Hierarchical Data: Discussion and future work

 Our theoretical analysis was conducted under a favorable setting, assuming i.i.d.\ non-conformity scores drawn from an elliptical distribution.
 For our strongest results, we further assumed that the covariance matrix of the scores was known.
 Although simplified, this setting captures key structural properties that are expected to remain relevant in practical applications.
 We therefore believe that the principles and efficiency gains demonstrated here will translate empirically to applied forecasting contexts.

+In practice, many natural applications of the proposed framework arise in hierarchical time series forecasting, where temporal dependence typically violates the i.i.d.\ assumption on non-conformity scores.
+One must therefore rely on techniques designed for non-exchangeable data.
 Extending the present framework to hierarchical time series is a promising and challenging direction for future work.
-In such settings, the i.i.d.\ assumption for non-conformity scores may not hold, and one must rely on techniques designed for non-exchangeable data.
 A natural avenue consists in leveraging the adaptive conformal inference [ACI] framework of \citet{gibbs2021adaptive} and its recent extensions by \citet{zaffran2022adaptive} and \citet{gibbs2024conformal}, which relax exchangeability by incorporating temporal dynamics while maintaining long-term coverage guarantees.
 Another interesting direction is to consider dynamic hierarchies, where nodes may be added or removed over time.